Cataracts in Dogs: Symptoms, Causes, and Treatment

 Eye Diseases

-Certain eye diseases can contribute to cataract development as well.
+Certain eye diseases can also contribute to cataract development.
 These include:

 • Glaucoma.
 Increased intraocular pressure caused by glaucoma can damage the retina and lens, potentially leading to canine cataracts.

 • Progressive Retinal Atrophy.
 PRA degenerates the retina.
-When this tissue breaks down, it can trigger the release of chemicals that result in eye lens inflammation.
+When this tissue breaks down, it can trigger the release of chemicals that cause inflammation of the eye lens.

 Eye Injuries and Trauma